Barbados: 20th century before independence

 Deep dissatisfaction with the situation on Barbados led many to emigrate.
 Things came to a head in the 1930s during the Great Depression, as Barbadians began demanding better conditions for workers, the legalisation of trade unions and a widening of the franchise, which at that point was limited to male property owners.
 As a result of the increasing unrest the British sent a commission, called the West Indies Royal Commission, or Moyne Commission, in 1938, which recommended enacting many of the requested reforms on the islands.
 As a result, Afro-Barbadians began to play a much more prominent role in the colony's politics, with universal suffrage being introduced in 1950.

 Prominent among these early activists was Grantley Herbert Adams, who helped found the Barbados Labour Party (BLP) in 1938.
 He became the first Premier of Barbados in 1953, followed by fellow BLP-founder Hugh Gordon Cummins from 1958 to 1961.
 A group of left-leaning politicians who advocated swifter moves to independence broke off from the BLP and founded the Democratic Labour Party (DLP) in 1955.
 The DLP subsequently won the 1961 Barbadian general election and their leader Errol Barrow became premier.

 Full internal self-government was enacted in 1961.
-Barbados joined the short-lived West Indies Federation from 1958 to 1962, later gaining full independence on 30 November 1966.
+Barbados joined the short-lived British West Indies Federation from 1958 to 1962, later gaining full independence on 30 November 1966.
 Errol Barrow became the country's first prime minister.
 Barbados opted to remain within the Commonwealth of Nations.
-The broken trident on its national flag recalls its legacy when Barbados was a British colony and symbolises that it has broken away from three centuries of colonial rule.

-The effect of independence meant that the Queen of the United Kingdom ceased to have sovereignty over Barbados, but the island chose to remain a constitutional monarchy with Elizabeth II as Queen of Barbados.
-The Monarch was represented locally by a Governor-General.
+The effect of political independence meant that the United Kingdom government ceased to having sovereignty over Barbados, Elizabeth II, instead, reigning in the country became the Queen of Barbados.
+The monarch then was represented locally by a governor-general.